 In May 2017 the UBC-V Senate approved the establishment of a part-time classification for doctoral students.
 In June 2017, the tuition fee structure for a part-time classification for doctoral students (Schedule C) was approved by the Board of Governors.
 Part-time classification for doctoral students will be available for students beginning their doctoral programs as of September 2018 or later.
 See the Fees section of the UBC Calendar for details about Schedule C tuition assessments.

 Part-time studies are available only in some programs, as part-time study may not fit the curriculum or research in some fields of study.
 Currently, no programs have been approved for part-time PhD studies, but several have made submissions for approval for 2018 and are under review.
 The process by which graduate programs may be approved to offer part-time doctoral studies is described in this document.

-The following programs have been approved for part-time PhD studies:
+This page shows all programs that have been approved for part-time PhD studies.

 Doctoral Students with Disabilities Who Are Deemed as "Full-Time with Reduced Workload"

 This applies only to doctoral students who been assessed by the UBC Access & Diversity Office as having permanent disabilities requiring a reduced level of academic engagement.

 - An alternative tuition schedule may be established by the Dean of Graduate and Postdoctoral Studies in consultation with the University Registrar.

 - The maximum time in the program is normally eight years.
 Such students are deemed to be equivalent to “full-time” for all purposes.

 Administrative procedure: See Classification of Students in the Calendar.